game-de-it/plumOS/README_EN.md

    - You can update by placing the update file for version 0.3 or later in /storage/.update and restarting the device.

 ### ●Automatic creation of roms folder
-When you press the START button from the ES screen to bring up the menu and select "System Settings" → "Create Game Directory", folders such as NES and snes will be created in the ROMS folder.
+If you press the START button from the ES screen to bring up the menu and select "System Settings" → "Create Game Directory", folders such as NES and snes will be created in the roms folder.

 ### ●plumOS compatible emulator
 Since plumOS is based on JELOS, you can check information for each emulator (compatible extensions, etc.) from the "System" section on the left menu on the JELOS wiki.